DarthNoodle/the-blocksec-gitbook/attack-surface/network/P2P.md

 ### Broadcasting Transactions/Memory Pool
 It could be argued that this also comes under `Broadcasting Information` however i am giving its own section due to the importance of this piece of functionality.
 The network as a whole will maintain a list of transactions to be included onto blocks within the chain.
 Once added, they are then removed from the (mempool) list.
 Think of this mempool (Memory Pool) as a train station, random people queue for a regular periodic train, once a train stops, people board the carriages and the cycle continues[^11].

 This list is in a constant state of flux and as such is generally stored in memory (non-persistent storage) as a low latency approach.
-However, the cost, is a requirement to have complete knowledge of the chain;  Without knowledge of the previous states, it would not be possible to determine whether the transactions are valid.
+However, the cost, is a requirement to have complete knowledge of the chain;  Without knowledge of the previous states, it would not be possible to determine whether the transactions are valid (e.g. a consensus rule where a node is required to validate a transaction upon receiving and before adding to the mempool list).

 Chain sizes can also be of a considerable size.
 Bitcoin for example, currently (June 2022) has a ledger size of 400+ GB [^10].
 That could be a problem if you want to run a node on your mobile phone, do you have enough space, ram, cpu?

 #### Simple Payment Verification (SPV)
 Enter Simple Payment Verification (SPV) as a possible solution, how may you ask?

-To create a transaction, only requires your private key.
-You could even store this transaction in an email or text file (it is signed so you wont be able to modify the transaction).
+To create a transaction, this only requires your private key.
+You could even store this transaction in an email or text file (it is signed so you wont be able to modify the transaction, however i would still caution and treat the data as sensitive).
 This transaction data could then be broadcast to the network at a different location, this would require you to run a node or rely on a third party to provide the services.

-SPV clients are able to verify whether a transaction has been added to the blockchain by inspecting values such as the merkel root hashes in the block headers.
+SPV clients are able to verify whether a transaction has been added to the blockchain by inspecting values such as the merkel root hashes in the block headers [^13].
 This means they either require a local copy of the chain headers or will have to rely on a third party providing the services.
 Here be dragons [^12].

 I would argue web3 (json-rpc) has become the natural extension of the original SPV concept (will discuss more in next chapter).